HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_firmware_driver
-Provides an interface to remove Firmware Drivers resources.
+Provides an interface to remove Firmware Driver resources.

 #### Synopsis
- Provides an interface to remove Firmware Drivers resources.
+ Provides an interface to remove Firmware Driver resources.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9